-We denote by $mVP{sum,prod}$ the class of all n-variate polynomial families of degree poly(n) that are computable by size-poly(n) monotone algebraic circuits with summation and production gates.
+We denote by $mVP{sum,prod}$ the class of all n-variate polynomial families of degree poly(n) that are computable by monotone algebraic circuits with summation and production gates of size poly(n). \Diamond

 Note that even in the non-monotone setting this model is clearly as powerful as quantified circuits, but can be simulated by circuits with projection gates.
 Again, Malod [Mal11] showed that quantified circuits and circuits with projection gates are equivalent in power.
 So the class of polynomials efficiently computable by this model is also VPSPACE.